briandowns/simple-httpd/README.md

 The HTML output is a mix of the Python module layout and of an Apache directory listing layout.

-What makes simple-httpd different than it's Python alternative is that it supports HTTP2 with Let's Encrypt integration for automatic TLS.
-A valid domain name is needed for the certificate to be generated and used.
+What makes simple-httpd different than it's Python alternative is that it supports HTTP2 with Let's Encrypt integration for automatic TLS if enabled.

 ## Installation